lkesteloot/unsong/unsong-1.md

 “Last,” I said, “remember that we can limit any damage that happens.
 UNSONG’s got to operate within the law.
 No one can torture you or force information out of you.
 They can’t even silence you without a court order.
 As soon as you realize you’re in trouble, sing yourself the Confounding Name and forget all about us.
 If that doesn’t work, reveal one of our false leads to them.
 They’ll go in, see the evidence we planted, and figure we got spooked and abandoned it just before they arrived.”

 (“Last,” I said in my imagination, “Director-General Ngo is by all accounts terrifying, and it’s really easy here in our nice safe basement to say that they can’t torture you, but someone in Colorado said something and I don’t know why.
-The fact that we left a couple of old books and CDs in an abandoned factory might or might not fool UNSONG’s finest, but I wouldn’t want to have to be the shmuck who tests it.)
+The fact that we left a couple of old books and CDs in an abandoned factory might or might not fool UNSONG’s finest, but I wouldn’t want to have to be the shmuck who tests it.”)

 “Oh,” I added.
 “If worst comes to worst, and secret police burst through those doors right when I finish talking, no Tempestuous Name, please.
 Better we all get a couple years in jail for criminal copyright infringement than die.”